learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/WordPress.md

 renowned for its flexibility, ease of use, and vast community support.

 Here are seven key components that typically interact with WordPress in a software development context:
-1. WordPress: Central to the diagram, indicating its role as the core around which other technologies revolve.([WordPress learning resources](https://learn.wordpress.org/))
+1. **WordPress**: Central to the diagram, indicating its role as the core around which other technologies revolve.([WordPress learning resources](https://learn.wordpress.org/))
-3. PHP: Directly connected to WordPress, reflecting that WordPress is built on PHP and many plugins and themes are also PHP-based.
+3. **PHP**: Directly connected to WordPress, reflecting that WordPress is built on PHP and many plugins and themes are also PHP-based.
-4. MySQL: Linked to WordPress, signifying that WordPress uses MySQL for its database management.
+4. **MySQL**: Linked to WordPress, signifying that WordPress uses MySQL for its database management.
-5. HTML/CSS/JS: These front-end technologies are essential for designing the user interface and user experience of WordPress sites.
+5. **HTML/CSS/JS**: These front-end technologies are essential for designing the user interface and user experience of WordPress sites.
-6. Plugins & Themes: These extend the functionality and appearance of WordPress sites, often using PHP, HTML, CSS, and JS.
+6. **Plugins & Themes**: These extend the functionality and appearance of WordPress sites, often using PHP, HTML, CSS, and JS.
-7. Server & Hosting: Necessary for deploying WordPress sites, with servers often configured to support PHP and MySQL.
+7. **Server & Hosting**: Necessary for deploying WordPress sites, with servers often configured to support PHP and MySQL.
-8. APIs & Services: Representing the integration of WordPress with various external APIs and services.
+8. **APIs & Services**: Representing the integration of WordPress with various external APIs and services.

 ## Main funcitons and capabilities of WordPress
 1. **Website Creation and Management**: WordPress enables users to build and manage websites without needing extensive programming knowledge.